NZMSA/2021-Phase-2/2. Backend/Docs/5-setup-hot-chocolate.md

             app.UseDeveloperExceptionPage();
         }

-        appx
-            .UseRouting()
+        app.UseRouting()

-            .UseEndpoints(endpoints =>
+        app.UseEndpoints(endpoints =>
             {
                 endpoints.MapGraphQL();
             });
     }
     ```

+    _(Note: you can keep `app.UseHttpsRedirection()` if you want to, it redirects you from `http` to `https`)_

 10. Let's try running our application.
 Click `IIS Express`

     ![5-setup-hot-chocolate/Untitled%204.png](5-setup-hot-chocolate/Untitled%204.png)

-    This will open up a link in your browser e.g. `https://localhost:00000/graphql/`
+    This will open up a link in your browser, navigate to /graphql e.g. `https://localhost:00000/graphql/`

+    You can change the default lanuch url by going into debug properties _(should have came to presentation 😉)_

     ![5-setup-hot-chocolate/Untitled%205.png](5-setup-hot-chocolate/Untitled%205.png)

     `students` the schema we have just defined and we can see all the fields that students have.
+These fields are translated directly from the Entity Framework models we defined.

 ## Summary